GermanPearls/time-tracker/readme.txt

 = 3.0.13 (alpha) =
 New Feature: Add button on client table to view all tasks for the client
+Improvement: Adjust time display to view Invoice details more compact
 Improvement: Moved sidebar menu to top menu
 Improvement: Clean up Time Tracker menu (sidebar and top menu)
 Improvement: Add button for exporting pending time in IIF format, ready for importing into QuickBooks for automated Invoice creation.